jaclyn-taroni/2025-mdibl-fair/instruction-material/bulk-rnaseq/01-fastp-salmon.md

 `ls` lists the contents of a directory.

-You should see one file that ends with `_R1_combined.fastq.qz` and one that ends with `_R2_combined.fastq.gz`.
+You should see files that end with `_R1_combined.fastq.qz` and one that ends with `_R2_combined.fastq.gz`.
 These are the raw read1 input and read2 (sometimes called left and right) files, respectively, for the sample you will be processing.

-As a reminder, _all the text_ that comes before `_R1_combined.fastq.gz` and `_R2_combined.fastq.gz` in your FASTQ files will be used as `<YOUR SAMPLE>` in the commands below!
+As a reminder, _all the text_ that comes before `_R1_combined.fastq.gz` and `_R2_combined.fastq.gz` in the FASTQ files you elect to work with will be used as `<YOUR SAMPLE>` in the commands below!

-**Now let's make several directories to hold the output of the programs we'll run below.**
+Yesterday, you created several directories during the UNIX lessons to hold the output of the programs we'll use today.

+If you need to create the directories now, you can follow the directions below.

+Because we'll use `-p` in the commands below, which allows us to create parent directories, it will prevent `mkdir` from returning an error if the directory you specify already exists.
+That means there's no harm in using these commands if you successfully created these directories yesterday!

 To create the directory that will hold the preprocessed FASTQ files, run the following:

 ```
 mkdir -p trimmed
 ```

-`mkdir`, as you may have guessed, makes directories!
-The `-p` allows us to create _parent_ directories and will prevent an error if the directory we specify already exists.

 To create the directory that will hold the fastp reports, run the following: